& provide emergency services

 The heat pump is familiar refrigeration technology, and it uses one unit of electricity to extract 3-5 units of heat from the ground.
 This ability gives these systems an effective efficiency of 300 to 500 percent, which is also referred to as a coefficient of performance (COP).
 For reference, this would be compared to a high-efficiency condensing boiler's efficiency of 96%.
 Geothermal systems can typically meet 70 to 100 percent of a client's current building heating, cooling, and domestic hot water (DHW) needs.

 Looking to learn more about the benefits of geothermal heating or any of our other alternative energy solutions?
-Contact Halco today for a free geothermal system installation quote in Rochester, Ithaca, Syracuse, Elmira, Webster, Auburn, Fairport, Pittsford, Cortland, Canandaigua, and the surrounding areas!
+Contact Halco today for a free geothermal system installation quote in Rochester, Ithaca, Syracuse, Lansing, Webster, Auburn, Fairport, Pittsford, Cortland, Canandaigua, and the surrounding areas!

 In many ways, a geothermal heat pump (GHP) works just like an air-source heat pump.
 It's an electrically powered device that pumps a refrigerant compound through compression and evaporation cycles in order to move heat from one location to another.
 (Your refrigerator also works like this.)
 The main difference is that a GHP uses the ground (not the air) as the heat source and heat sink.

 At a depth of 6 ft. or more below the earth's surface, the soil temperature will always be between 45 and 75 degrees, whether it's summer or winter, whether you're in Florida or New York.
 An air-source heat pump becomes inefficient at supplying heat when outside temperatures drop below freezing.
 This never happens with a GHP; that's why a GHP can operate at very high efficiency all year long.